yaronyg/SleeveForARM/README.md

 Then save and exit notepad.

-At this point to really get the Sleeve experience it would be best if you can open the test directory in VS Code.
+At this point to really get the Sleeve experience it would be best if you can open [The nane you picked] directory in VS Code.
 Then navigate to data/sleeve.js and open it.
 After "new MySqlAzure()" hit '.' and you should see autocomplete offering 'addMySqlInitialize'.
 Select that and pass in the argument "mysqlinit.txt".
 So the final line will look like:

 ```javascript
 module.exports = new MySqlAzure().addMySqlInitializationScript("mysqlinit.txt");
 ```

+If you don't have auto-save activated in VSCode then please make sure you save the previous file.

 The previous tells Sleeve that you have an initialization you want to run on the database and tells us where to find the initialization file.